keinstein/latex-fca/README.md

 The package uses `pgf.sty` so PGF must be installed.
 This is typically the case for modern TeX distributions.

-There are two ways to use the package you can put everything into the same folder where your document resides.
+There are two ways to use the package:

+- You can put everything into the same folder where your document resides.
 This is useful, when you want to evaluate the package, or when you want to bundle the package with your document.
+- You can install the package in the TeX tree for use in different documents.
+Either in your local TeX tree for your personal usage or in the global TeX tree for all users of the corresponding computer.

 Direct usage